-Enclosed within a cocoon, a caterpillar undergoes amazing transformation.
-Many of its body parts undergo a process in which they, in effect, melt down to become undifferentiated cells that no longer bear semblance to the original cells that they once were.
-Like human stem cells, those cells can then differentiate to form specialized cells that become the building blocks of new life.
-The moth or butterfly that emerges from the cocoon in rebirth at the completion of this process is not a caterpillar that has been given wings, but an altogether new creation that has the gift of flight.
+While enclosed within the relative safety of its cocoon, a caterpillar undergoes an amazing reconstruction process that transforms it in both its appearance and its nature.
+Crucial to the success of this process are specific cells in the caterpillar’s body that, in essence, “melt-down” to become undifferentiated cells that bear no semblance to the original cells that they once were.
+Then, like human stem cells, these cells are capable of differentiating once again during cell division to form specialized cells that become building blocks of new life.
+The moth or butterfly that emerges from the cocoon in rebirth is not a caterpillar that has been given wings, but an altogether new creation that has the gift of flight.
 The old is gone.
 Only new exists.